International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ##### Response

-If the message is successfully processed, the [Consumer](../model/terminology.md#consumer) must return an HTTP 200 (OK) response.
-The response body is not specified and clients are not required to process it.
+If the message is successfully processed, the [Consumer](../model/terminology.md#consumer) must return an HTTP code 204 (No Content).

 ### 3.4 The `negotiations/:consumerPid/agreement` Endpoint _(Consumer-side)_